rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 However, since the query system is defined in [`rustc_middle`], nearly all subsequent parts of the compiler depend on this crate.
 It is a really large crate, leading to long compile times.
 Some efforts have been made to move stuff out of it with limited success.
-Another unfortunate sideffect is that sometimes related functionality gets scattered across different crates.
+Another unfortunate side effect is that sometimes related functionality gets scattered across different crates.
 For example, linting functionality is scattered across earlier parts of the crate, [`rustc_lint`], [`rustc_middle`], and other places.